JNOSQL/jnosql-book/README.md

 ## Diana

-The Diana project has as goal just be the low layer, in other words, just the communication layer to NoSQL database.
-Basically this project gonna work as a database driver.
+The Diana Project has as the goal just be the flat layer, in other words, just the communication layer to NoSQL database.
+This project is going to work as a database driver.
 Diana will have four APIs, one for each database type, and its TCK respective.
 The test compatibility kit affirms if a driver implements an API correctively.
-So a X database of key-value implements and run all tests correctively that means this X database has support to key-value Diana API.
+So an X database of key-value implements and run all tests correctively that means this X database has support to key-value Diana API.

 The main reason to Diana just works in communication layer are: